4 Wrongs of Glass-Half-Full People: Optimism Aftershocks

-Optimism is the psychological trait of expecting things to go well in the future.
-Optimists believe their future will be favorable because they control its major outcomes.
-It’s mostly a good quality to have.
+Optimists expect things to go well in the future.
+And therein lies the issue — they may believe that their future will be favorable because they control its major outcomes.

 1. Procrastination

-They might be a procrastinator because they think the glass is already half-full, so they can delay filling it up now.
+Optimists may be a habitual procrastinators.
+Because they think the glass is already half-full, so they can delay filling it up now.

 Procrastination is the deliberate postponing of actions or decisions.
 Procrastinators are overly optimistic about their ability to finish their tasks on time.